 The traditional path of spiritual commitment certainly demands (or at least, strongly suggests) that we cultivate peace within ourselves, through our connection to God/Source.
 And the iconic ideal of the meditating yogi who practices traditional kirtan chanting is central to what we know as “the Bhakti music scene,” and the majority of the music from wonderful artists such as Krishna Das, Snatam Kaur, Girish, Deva Primal & Miten, Tina Malia, Shantala, Sacred Earth, and so many other chant artists we know and love, reflects this peaceful contemplative setting and mood.
 Larisa and the tribe have plenty of gentle yoga music, too.

-However, we in Shakti Tribe have come to understand in ourselves, our communities, and the world, that spiritual growth is not always a “peaceful” process, and there will be a great number of situations and energetic challenges that require us to navigate along the way of our individual and collective paths with raw emotion.
+However, we in Shakti Tribe have come to understand in ourselves, our communities, and the world, that spiritual growth is not always a “peaceful” process, and there will be a great number of situations and energetic challenges that require us to navigate our individual and collective paths with raw emotion.
 Sometimes our spiritual path can present obstacles that bring us to our knees and challenge us, emotionally, physically and spiritually.
 In other words – life is hard!
 But staying the course is crucial, to the one who is committed to this work in their life.